apple/swift-protobuf/Documentation/PLUGIN.md

 _NOTE:_ protoc 3.2.0 does not recognize `--swift_opt` if you rely on `protoc-gen-swift` being found on the `PATH`.
-To work around this, you need to explicitly add the argument `--plugin=[PATH-TO-protoc-gen-swift]` to the command line, then the `--swift_opt` argument will be understood.
+To work around this, you need to explicitly add the argument `--plugin=[PATH-TO-protoc-gen-swift]` to the command line, then the `--swift_opt` argument is understood.
 If you are using protoc 3.2.1 or later, then this workaround is _not_ needed.

 ##### Generation Option: `FileNaming` - Naming of Generated Sources

 By default, the paths to the proto files are maintained on the generated files.
-So if you pass `foo/bar/my.proto`, you will get `foo/bar/my.pb.swift` in the output directory.
+So if you pass `foo/bar/my.proto`, you get `foo/bar/my.pb.swift` in the output directory.
 The Swift plugin supports an option to control the generated file names, the option is given as part of the `--swift_opt` argument like this: